Stability manifolds of varieties with finite Albanese morphisms: Introduction

 Here we briefly recall some examples of varieties with finite Albanese morphisms.
 The most basic ones are abelian varieties and curves of genus $\geq 1$.
 To produce new examples out of old ones, observe that this property is stable under products and is inherited by subvarieties and finite ramified covers.
 See \cite{Kawamata-AV} for more on the structure of a variety with finite Albanese morphism.

-Also, note that a smooth projective surface $S$ of Picard rank one has finite Albanese morphism if and only if it is \textit{irregular}, that is, $q(S):=\dim H^1(S, \mathcal{O}_S)\neq 0$.
+Also, note that a smooth projective surface $S$ of \nes rank one has finite Albanese morphism if and only if it is \textit{irregular}, that is, $q(S):=\dim H^1(S, \mathcal{O}_S)\neq 0$.
 One expects that a generic minimal surface of irregularity $q\geq 2$ is of this type.
 Here are some geometrically interesting examples: the Fano surface of lines on a generic cubic threefold (\cite{Roulleau:fanosurface}), the Fano surface of planes on a generic cubic fivefold.

-\begin{Thm}[Corollary \ref{cor:irregsurf}] The stability manifold of an irregular surface of Picard rank one is connected and contractible. \end{Thm} One should compare Theorem \ref{thm:main-2} with \cite[Theorem 1]{HMS:generic_K3s} on abelian surfaces.
-Finally, we establish the following result on abelian threefolds.
+\begin{Thm}[Corollary \ref{cor:irregsurf}] The stability manifold of an irregular surface of \nes rank one is connected and contractible. \end{Thm} One should compare Theorem \ref{thm:main-2} with the case of abelian surfaces: as the derived category of an abelian surface has no spherical objects (see \cite[Lemma 15.1]{Bridgeland:K3}), \cite[Theorem 1]{HMS:generic_K3s} says in particular that the stability manifold of an abelian surface is connected and simply connected.